 Colleagues in Collaboration

 SCC will be hosting organized conversations with currently practicing Waldorf Teachers who are looking for support in diversifying the curriculum.
 This is an open space for sharing experiences, challenges, resources, and looking for inspiration as we face these dynamic times.
-Betsy Weill (SWS 5th Grade teacher) will lead discussions for grades 6-8.
-Heather Lovetree (Sunfield Farm 3rd grade teacher) will lead discussions for grades 1-5.
+Kenya Strong will be facilitating along with Betsy Weill (SWS Grade 5 teacher), and Heather Lovetree (Sunfield Farm 3rd grade teacher).
+Betsy Weill will lead discussions for grades 6-8.
+Heather Lovetree will lead discussions for grades 1-5.
 If you are currently working in a Waldorf school and/or a practicing teacher in the NW region, we invite you to co-create with us.

 This space will house an opened dialog between colleagues.
 This is a service inspired by our desire to support Waldorf Teachers and the Waldorf Community.
 Please register if you are currently working in a Waldorf school or if you are a Waldorf Teacher.